mghendi/analyticsengineering/README.md

-# data2botsassessment
-My response for the technical assessment of the Analytics Engineering role at Data2Bots.
+# Analytics Engineering with dbt, AWS and Python.

  - The data was extracted from the AWS bucket using the `load_data.py` script in the [fal_scripts](https://blog.fal.ai/populate-dbt-models-with-csv-data/) directory.
  - Three main directories were created for the models i.e. `Staging`, `Intermediate` and `Marts`.
 The `Marts` models are materialized as tables upon running a production job in dbt.